AndersDeath/diary2/000-current.md

 # 23 June - Friday - Yerevan - 267 day of immigration

 I didn't do a lot of things today. but I went to the doctor and he made casts from the jaws for the manufacture of prostheses this is really amazing. because I will have new teeth soon.
 This is really cool.
 I cannot wait for it.
 I'm so tiered of such disability.
+I suppose that one day I will  have all teeth replaced.